BinaryBen1/virus-simulation/README.md

 ## Train schedule

-The train follows a simple loop, where it goes from the top to the bottom and then respawns at the top.
+The train follows a simple loop.
+In each cycle it drives from the top to the bottom of the map and then respawns at the top.
-Each cycle of that loop takes __36k pygame-timesteps__ to complete and contains the following events, __relative to the start of the cycle__ (i.e. 9k steps means start time $t_{\text{start}}$ of the cycle + 9k timesteps).
+Each cycle takes __36k pygame-timesteps__ to complete and contains the following events, __relative to the start of the cycle__ (i.e. 9k steps means start time $t_{\text{start}}$ of the cycle + 9k timesteps).

 | Timestep | Event |